Business Waste

 How to Secure Wheelie Bins in a Storm

 Wet, windy, and wild weather causes chaos for wheelie bins.
 It can blow them over, strewing waste across the street that might pollute the local environment, while damaging the bin itself.
-That’s why it’s important you try to secure your wheelie bins when there’s a storm on its way.
+That’s why it’s important you try to secure your wheelie bins when there’s a storm, hurricane, or tornado on its way.

 Wheelie bins are convenient for homes and businesses to store all sorts of waste and easily move them around.
 Most are built from solid plastic, which makes them sturdy and waterproof.
 Heavy rains, strong gusts of wind, and hail provide a real challenge that can blow over wheelie bins in a storm.